-- Garden sheds or other structures over 1.2m in height are only permitted with prior written approval from Lakeside Developments 2017 Limited, Lakeside Residential Limited or their successor. - Pergolas, shade structures, carports and outdoor fires are to have an LRV of less than 20% or be constructed of natural timber, steel, aluminum or stone.
-Transparent plastics are not permitted. - Rubbish bins, washing lines, heat pump inverters and other utilities shall be screened with planting or a timber screen from roads, access lots and reserves. - All landscape lighting shall be downlighting located less than 1.2m above ground level. - No gates or obstructions across driveways are permitted. - Paving within courtyards and general landscape areas is not controlled and is at the discretion of the Owner. - Landscaping is to be maintained to a neat and tidy standard free from weeds and overgrowth.
+- Garden sheds or other structures over 1.8m in height are only permitted with prior written approval from Lakeside Developments 2017 Limited, Lakeside Residential Limited or their successor.
+Position sheds and other ancillary structures away from roads, access lots and reserves. - Retaining walls up to 900mm high are permitted.
+These shall be constructed from stacked stone or timber posts (square) and lagging stained black. - Pergolas, shade structures, carports and outdoor fires are to have an LRV of less than 20% or be constructed of natural timber, steel, aluminum or stone.
+Transparent plastics are not permitted. - Rubbish bins, washing lines, heat pump inverters and other utilities shall be screened with planting or a timber screen from roads, access lots and reserves. - All landscape lighting shall be downlighting located less than 1.2m above ground level. - No gates or obstructions across driveways are permitted. - Paving within courtyards and general landscape areas is not controlled and is at the discretion of the Owner provided it complies with maximum impervious area requirements. - Landscaping is to be maintained to a neat and tidy standard free from weeds and overgrowth.